Acute Wounds

 Any individual is at risk for an acute wound and, in fact, most everyone is likely to have an acute wound at some point.
 Highly active individuals such as toddlers and active adults are at risk for developing traumatic acute wounds – minor or severe.
 Individuals with fragile skin, as seen in older adults, are at risk for skin tears and abrasions.

-Treatment Options
+Treatment Options for Acute Wounds

 Treatment of acute wounds depends upon its location and severity.
 General wound care may include the following: